facebook/react-native-website/docs/getting-started.md

 ## Running your React Native application

 Install the [Expo](https://expo.io) client app on your iOS or Android phone and connect to the same wireless network as your computer.
-Using the Expo app, scan the QR code from your terminal to open your project.
+Using the Expo app, Android user can scan the QR code from your terminal to open your project.
+Expo IOS app removed scanning QR code capability recently due to Apple app user review guideline.
+For expo IOS user, you can choose to get the expo link via a text or an email.
+You'll be able to click the link to launch expo to review your app.

 ### Modifying your app